Teaching Geometry in Kindergarten

 Geometry Activities for Kindergarten and Preschool

-If you are looking for some fun hands-on activities to help you teach geometry to your early childhood students, you might be interested in these play-based learning math activities.
+If you are looking for some fun hands-on activities to help you teach geometry to your early childhood students, you’ll love my play-based learning math activities.

-These 49 Geometry provocation prompts teach ALL the Geometry content descriptions for Kindergarten ACARA Foundation Stage.
+These 56 Geometry provocation prompts teach ALL the Geometry content descriptions for Kindergarten ACARA Version 9 Foundation Stage.

 Make your play-based math learning centers or investigation areas so quick and easy to set up with these engaging hands-on learning invitations.